rodrigo-fss/students/challenge-1/README.md

 Nice!
 Now our events are in a relational database ready to be queried by our analysts and shown to the rest of the company by some BI solution, like Metabase.
 Depending on the required transformations this pipeline can perform ELT near real-time, but you should note that there is a cost increase related to the frequency of the extraction runs.

-Implementation costs can vary a lot depending on the amount of assets - each one represent a full pipeline with bucket partition, pyspark transformation scripts, schemas and transformation queries.
-And the amount of data itself - if the volume is not that big we can save a lot of time leaving spark transformations behind.

-That said I have implemented a MVP solution just like the one presented with 3 people in a month and half.

 #### Data Governance

 You can apply data governance on this architecture in many levels, I would suggest that only data engineers and scientists should have access to raw data and staging area, as BigQuery and Athena let you set permission on datasets level a data scientists of the origination squad may only have access to origination data.
 Other permission can be done directly on metabase, assigning people to groups and groups to datasets all you governance needs should be covered!